How Much Does Terrazzo Flooring Cost?

 Other in situ poured terrazzo methods include Bonded terrazzo, which is similar to the sand cushion terrazzo, Polyacrylate terrazzo which is a useful alternative method in situations where epoxy based terrazzo will not adhere, and Rustic terrazzo which is used primarily for exterior situations where a more rugged surface texture is required.

-Once you’ve taken into consideration the best installation method to deal with your project, there are a number of other pros and cons to consider with terrazzo flooring.
+Once you’ve taken into consideration the best installation method for your project, there are a number of other pros and cons to consider with terrazzo flooring.

-Terrazzo flooring is a great alternative to plain concrete flooring, as you get the same slick, quasi-industrial style but with added texture and interest that is more like a carpet – think of terrazzo as a concrete carpet, if you like!
-The point is, that if you like the minimal, or industrial look, but want to soften the hard edges, terrazzo is good for that.
+Terrazzo flooring is a great alternative to plain concrete flooring, as you get the same slick, quasi-industrial style but with added texture and interest.
+If you like the minimal, or industrial look, but want to soften the hard edges, terrazzo is good for that.

-Terrazzo is only just coming up again as a cool flooring material, so if see yourself as a trend-setter, terrazzo may be for you.
+Terrazzo has been trending as a cool flooring material, so if see yourself as a trend-setter, terrazzo may be for you.

 Terrazzo comes in a limitless range of colors, with a breadth of aggregate options and is easy to pour into custom designs, meaning you can create a really unique floor.